trainline/environment-manager/docs/concepts.md

     </td>
     <td>
       <p>Our term for cross-functional development teams.</p>
-      <p>Clusters own Services and Environments and can be granted particular sets of permissions within the tool [LINK to permissions].</p>
+      <p>Clusters own Services and Environments and can be granted particular sets of permissions within the tool.
+See [Permissions](environment-manager/docs/user-guide/permissions).</p>
     </td>
   </tr>
   <tr>